fauu/Kamite/README.md

   # before they begin to be throttled
   throttleMS = 1000

-  # Whether to perform slight formatting corrections on incoming chunks
+  # [RELAODABLE] Whether to perform slight formatting corrections on incoming
+  # chunks
   correct = true

-  # Whether to flash backgrounds of chunk texts in the client's interface on
+  # [RELOADABLE] Whether to flash backgrounds of chunk texts in the client's
-  # certain occasions
+  # interface on certain occasions
   flash = true

-  # Whether to treat incoming chunks as translations and create a new chunk for
+  # [RELOADABLE] Whether to treat incoming chunks as translations and create a
-  # each translation.
-Useful when watching media with just the translation
+  # new chunk for each translation.
+Useful when watching media with just the
-  # subtitles
+  # translation subtitles
   translationOnlyMode = false
 }

 commands {
+  # [RELOADABLE]
   player {
     # Whether to show extra media player controls (seek -+1 second, seek to the
     # start of the current subtitle)
     showExtra = true
   }

+  # [RELOADABLE]
   # A *list* of custom commands that allow launching system executables through
   # buttons in Kamite's command palette.
 See the "Custom commands" section of
   # the Readme